Ernie Dingo

-Background
+Early life

-Born Ernest Ashley Dingo on 31 July 1956, at Bullardoo Station, Dingo was the second child of nine, with three brothers and five sisters.
+Born on 31 July 1956, at Bullardoo Station, Dingo was the second child of nine, with three brothers and five sisters.
 He grew up in Mullewa, Western Australia with his family.
 Ernie's younger brother Murray died in a car accident in August 2007.

 He attended both Prospect Primary School and Geraldton High School in his hometown in Western Australia.

 Dingo got his first big break in acting after moving to Perth and meeting Richard Walley, with whom he played basketball in a local team.
 He then went on to play state league first division for the East Perth Hawks.
 He completed an apprenticeship in sign writing.

 Career

-Ernie rose to fame when he controversially collaborated with Richard Walley to create the first public performance of the "Welcome to Country" ceremony in Perth in 1976, after dancers from the Pacific islands would not perform without one.
-As Australia's National Living Treasure, he promoted the Generation One "Hand Across Australia", which was a promotion for Indigenous Recognition and Equal Rights.
+Dingo rose to fame when he collaborated with Richard Walley to create a public performance of the "Welcome to Country" ceremony in Perth in 1976, after dancers from the Pacific islands would not perform without one.
+As an Australian National Living Treasure, he promoted the Generation One "Hand Across Australia", which was a promotion for Indigenous Recognition and Equal Rights.

 Film

 Dingo's film career began in the early 1980s and he appeared regularly on screen through the 1990s.
 He starred in the title role in the 1987 docu-drama biopic Tudawali and appeared in Bruce Beresford's 1987 drama The Fringe Dwellers.
 He had a major supporting role in the international comedy blockbuster Crocodile Dundee II in 1988.
-He appeared as himself in the 1989 comedy Capuccino and had a major role in the 1991 Wim Wenders film Until the End of the World.
+He appeared as himself in the 1989 comedy Cappuccino and had a major role in the 1991 Wim Wenders film Until the End of the World.
 In 1993 he starred in Blackfellas and had a lead role in 1996's Dead Heart.
 In 1998 he starred in Somewhere in the Darkness.
 In 2010 he returned to the silver screen with a role in the Aboriginal musical Bran Nue Dae along with Jessica Mauboy and Geoffrey Rush.